What is DKIM email authentication configuration?

 DKIM (DomainKeys Identified Mail), Email authentication

-Oracle Service Cloud supports DKIM for all outbound email (Service and Outreach).
+Oracle B2C Service supports DKIM for all outbound email (Service and Outreach).

-To enable DKIM for your outbound email using your organization’s domain name in the Friendly From/Branded Address field, use the following checklist:
+To enable DKIM for your outbound email using your organization’s domain name in the Friendly From/Branded Address field (email are signed based on the value configured in the outgoing email settings), use the following checklist:

 - Your organization’s IT administrators must add this selector within the domain desired to be signed.
 If your IT department uses a DNS infrastructure other than BIND, they must consult their documentation or vendors on the appropriate form to be used.
 Update the incident when this step has been completed.

 - Oracle will verify that your DNS is updated correctly, and that the published selector in your domain validates against DKIM standards.

 - Oracle will configure our mail servers to sign messages matching the domain name portion of your “From:” address, and will close the incident after testing.
 Subsequently, all your email using that domain name delivered from our hosting environment will contain a DKIM signature.
 If you have added a domain key for multiple domains then the process repeats with (3) you publishing the key for the new domain, then we will verify (4) and enable (5) the key for that domain on our servers.

 You are in charge of marketing and support services for your organization WidgetsRUs, using the domainname “widgetsrus.com”.